gourmetjs/gourmet-ssr/docs/tutorial-1.md

 ## What we will build

 In this tutorial, we will build a news reader app.
-Starting with a simple server and dummy user interface in this step, we will add more features as we progress to show you how to build a full-stack application using Gourmet SSR.
+We'll start with a simple server and dummy user interface, and as we progress we will add more features to show you how to build a full-stack application using Gourmet SSR.

-First, let's take a look at the screenshot of the final app that we are going to build.
+First, let's take a look at a screenshot of the final app that we are going to build.

 ![Tutorial - News App](assets/tutorial-app.png)

 This app works as follows:

-- A user must log in to the app to access this main screen.
+- A user must log in to the app to access the main screen.
-- The main screen has two panes that you can switch using tabs.
+- The main screen has two panes that you can switch between using tabs.
-- The "Latest News Headlines" pane displays a list of latest news articles fetched from [`newsapi.org`](https://newsapi.org).
+- The "Latest News Headlines" pane displays a list of the latest news articles fetched from [`newsapi.org`](https://newsapi.org).
 - The "Saved Articles" pane displays bookmarked news articles.
 - Bookmarks are saved per user account.
 - If there are more articles than displayed in the current pane, there will be a `Load more` button at the bottom of the list.
 If clicked, 10 more items are fetched and appended to the list.
-- A user can log out by clicking `Log out` button at the top right corner of the screen.
+- A user can log out by clicking the `Log out` button at the top right corner of the screen.

-> This tutorial assumes that you have read the [Getting Started](/getting-started) guide, and you already know key concepts described in it.
-If you haven't, please read it first and come back.
+> This tutorial assumes that you have read the [Getting Started](/getting-started) guide, and are familiar with the key concepts described in it.
+If you haven't, please read it first and circle back.

 ## Creating project files

-Create a new directory named `news-ssr`, and inside, create files as you follow this tutorial.
+Create a new directory named `news-ssr`.
+Inside this directly is where you will create files as you follow this tutorial.

-Alternatively, you can get these files from the GitHub repo if you want.
+Alternatively, you can get these files from the GitHub repo if you prefer.

 ```text
 git clone https://github.com/gourmetjs/news-ssr